 "He has expensive tastes.
 What metals are the rings made out of?"
 Luna asked.

-Once his tab was settled, Harry exited the store and Tonks was waiting outside, right where he left her.
+Once again, Tonks was waiting outside, right where he left her.
 "Where to next, Harry?"
 Tonks asked.

 "I've an appointment with a Mr. Binns.
 He's a lawyer," Harry answered.